sbarry753/cse123/src/daisy/README.md

 - [Toolchain/DaisyExamples Installation](https://daisy.audio/tutorials/cpp-dev-env/)
     - Follow the Getting Started tutorial
 - *libDaisy* and *DaisySP* are submodules of the project
-    - If this is oyur first time cloning, you must run it with the **--recurse-submodules** flag to install the libraries
+    - If this is your first time cloning, you must run it with the **--recurse-submodules** flag to install the libraries
     - If you have already cloned and need to pull, to install the libraries you must run
     ```bash
     git submodule update --init --recursive